Trump backs proposed TikTok deal with Oracle, Walmart

-WASHINGTON (AP) — President Donald Trump said Saturday he’s given his “blessing” to a proposed deal between Oracle and Walmart for the U.S. operations of TikTok, the Chinese-owned app he’s targeted for national security and data privacy concerns.
+NEW YORK (AP) — President Donald Trump said Saturday he’s given his “blessing” to a proposed deal between Oracle and Walmart for the U.S. operations of TikTok, the Chinese-owned app he’s targeted for national security and data privacy concerns.

-Trump said the proposed deal will result in a new company likely to be based in Texas and under the control of U.S.-based Oracle and Walmart.
+Trump said the proposed deal will result in a new company likely to be based in Texas.

 “I have given the deal my blessing,” he said.
 “If they get it done, that’s great.
 If they don’t, that’s OK too.”

+TikTok said both Oracle and Walmart will take part in a financing round where they can take up to a 20% cumulative stake in the company.
+The deal will make Oracle responsible for hosting all TikTok’s U.S. user data and securing computer systems to ensure U.S. national security requirements are satisfied.
+TikTok said it’s also working with Walmart on a “commercial partnership” but gave no other details.

+Representatives from Oracle and Walmart could not be immediately reached for comment late Saturday.

-Trump has been demanding that TikTok, a video app popular with younger people, be sold to a U.S. company or else its U.S. operations shut down.
+Trump has been demanding that TikTok, a video app popular with younger people, be sold to a U.S. company or else have its U.S. operations shut down.
 He’s also been targeting WeChat, another Chinese-owned app.
 The dispute over the two apps is the latest flashpoint in the rising tensions between the world’s two largest economies.

 Just a day earlier, the U.S. Commerce Department said it would bar TikTok from U.S. app stores as of late Sunday.
 Further restrictions that would prevent TikTok from accessing essential internet services in the country would go into effect on Nov.
 12. The deal Trump signed off on would allow TikTok’s U.S. operations to keep functioning.

-Commerce is imposing similar restrictions on WeChat, although all of those restrictions go into effect Sunday night at 11:59 p.m.
+The Commerce Department is imposing similar restrictions on WeChat, although all of the restrictions on WeChat are set to go into effect Sunday night at 11:59 p.m.

 Earlier Saturday, WeChat users asked a U.S. judge to block the moves targeting the app, saying they would restrict free speech.
 WeChat is an all-in-one app with instant-messaging, social media and other communication tools.
 The U.S. government argued that it is not restricting free speech because WeChat users still “are free to speak on alternative platforms that do not pose a national security threat.”